abatista-planas/PES_isotope/README.md

 ### Testing
-Perform a test for several different systems symmetries and system dimmensions
+Perform a test for several systems composed by different symmetries and system dimmensions
 ```sh
 ❯ make test
 ```

 ## Credits
 Research Group: